FlowFuse/website/src/blog/2024/08/using-lwm2m-with-node-red.md

 ---
 title: Using LwM2M with Node-RED
 subtitle: A Step-by-Step Guide to Using LwM2M with Node-RED
-description: Discover how to integrate LwM2M with Node-RED to manage IoT devices effectively.
+description: Discover how to integrate LwM2M, the Lightweight Machine-to-Machine protocol, with Node-RED to manage IoT devices effectively.
 This guide covers everything from configuring LwM2M nodes to reading and writing data and executing commands remotely, ensuring you can easily optimize your device management.
 date: 2024-08-15
 authors: ["sumit-shinde"]
 image: